Parent and child visiting a childcare provider in Canada

 Q: How do I verify if a provider is licensed in Canada?

 A: Each province and territory has a government website or registry where you can check licensing status.
-Providers listed on FindChildCare.ca will also indicate if they are licensed.
+Providers listed on FindChildcare.ca will also indicate if they are licensed.

 Q: What's the typical child-to-staff ratio in Canada?